zozzlethena/docs/pages/tokenomics.md

 (after Wednesday 23:59 UTC), and are proportional to the voting power cast by a voter (`$veVELO`).

-Note: Bribes need to be claimed each epoch and do not roll-over.

 ### Rebases

 Represent `$veVELO` distributed to `$veVELO` holders in order to reduce the